kraken-php/docs/api-channel.md

     $channel->pull($sender, $protocol);

-> {tip} This method is especially useful in creating of input routing.
+> {tip} This method is especially useful while creating input routing.

 <a name="routing"></a>
 ### Routing